Aleksimelanen94/fullstack_project2/README.md

 # fullstack_project2

-to test the site go to "http://localhost:8081/list" after putting te server on

-i couldnt get heroku to work again.
+i couldnt get heroku to work again. but here is the link: https://melanenfullstackproject2.herokuapp.com/